nashville-software-school/bangazon-ltd/projects/BANGAZON_TERMINAL_INTERFACE.md

 ## Test Discovery

-Read the [Guide to Testing Rails Applications](http://guides.rubyonrails.org/testing.html).
-It explains how you can run all tests for yours rails application.
+Read the documentation for [Minitest](https://github.com/seattlerb/minitest) from the creators.
+And Ruby's official documentation on [Minitest](https://ruby-doc.org/stdlib-2.1.0/libdoc/minitest/rdoc/MiniTest.html).